 The battery pack also contains a variety of temperature, voltage, and current sensors.
-The pack will include at least one main current sensor which measures the current being supplied by (or sourced to) the pack.
-The current from this sensor can be integrated to track the actual state of charge (SoC) of the battery pack.
-The state of charge is the pack capacity expressed as a percentage and serves as the pack's fuel gauge indicator.
-The battery pack will also have a main voltage sensor for monitoring the voltage of the entire stack and a series of temperature sensors, such as thermistors, located at key measurement points inside the pack.
+There will be at least one main current sensor which measures the current being supplied by, or sourced to, the pack.
+The current from this sensor can be integrated to track the actual state of charge (SoC) of battery pack.
+The state of charge is the pack capacity expressed as a percentage, and can be thought of as the pack's fuel gauge indicator.
+The battery pack will also have a main voltage sensor, for monitoring the voltage of the entire stack and a series of temperature sensors, such as thermistors, located at key measurement points inside the pack.

-Collection of data from the pack sensors and activation of the pack relays are accomplished by the pack's battery monitoring unit (BMU) or battery management system (BMS).
+Collection of data from the pack sensors and activation of the pack relays are accomplished by the pack's Battery Monitoring Unit (BMU) or Battery Management System (BMS).
 The BMS is also responsible for communications with the world outside the battery pack and performing other key functions, as described in the following section.